bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:29:09

-No, from my cursory look at the mailing list, it is replied by Andrew Polstra, the cryptographer and long-time Bitcoiner.
+No, from my cursory look at the mailing list, it is replied by Andrew Poelstra, the cryptographer and long-time Bitcoiner.

 Aaron Van Wirdum: 00:29:16